How to Use a Steam Canner Confidently

 A steam canner is a canning tool used to preserve foods that are high acidity.
-This canning tool has revolutionized how jams, jellies, fresh fruit, fruit juice, pickled items, and much more are preserved at home.
-The bonus with using a steam canner?
-This canning tool can be used on, both, a tradition and glasstop stove.
+This canning tool has revolutionized how jams, jellies, fresh fruit, fruit juice, pickled items, and many more high acidic foods are preserved at home.

 A steam canner is the most brilliant canning tool created.
-It is a much more efficient canning tool, saving water and energy costs.
+It is a efficient canning tool, saving water and energy costs.

-Unlike a hot water bath canner, the steam canner uses only 2 inches of water.
+Unlike a HWB, the steam canner uses only 2 inches of water.
 Making it an ideal canning tool to use on a glasstop stove.
-Because of its lighter weight when full, the steam canner is also gentler on the stove burners.
+Because of its lighter weight when full, the steam canner is also gentler on stove burners.
 Not to mention, during the summer months this tool releases very little heat.
 Keeping the temperature within the home more bearable.

-A steam canner is capable of holding 1/2 pint, pints, and quart size jars.
+This particular canner is capable of holding 1/2 pint, pints, and quart size jars.
+Foods which are high in acid are ideal with this canning tool.
+Making the following items perfect canidates:

 How can the jars of food be safely preserved with so little water?